 General Education Requirement

-The General Education Program combines a traditional distribution component with a interdisciplinary core component.
+The General Education Program combines a traditional distribution component with an interdisciplinary core component.
 The core consists of three interdisciplinary issues courses and a New Student Seminar.
-The purpose of these interdisciplinary courses is to acquaint students with contemporary issues stemming from scientific, global, and national concerns, and to ensure that all students deal with the same issues, thus sharing a common academic experience.
+The purpose of these interdisciplinary courses is to acquaint students with contemporary issues stemming from scientific, global and national concerns, and to ensure that all students deal with the same issues, thus sharing a common academic experience.
 These interdisciplinary courses will be taught by faculty teams.